vcmi/VCMI.eu/content/faq.md

 * Higher resolution / random map generator is not working!

 > Get "VCMI Extras" mod from our launcher.
-If you are on Android - as of VCMI 1.1.0 this feature is not yet present in Android launcher as it uses different code than other platforms, but is in late development stage and hopefully will be there soon.
-Workaround while it's not available would be downloading mod on PC and moving Mods folder to android to same folder that has Heroes 3 data.
+Workaround for Android devices, while embedded mod management is not available yet as of VCMI 1.1.0, would be downloading mod on PC and moving Mods folder to android to same folder that has Heroes 3 data.

 * Game screen resolution is glitchy!
 Mouse goes beyond window / fullscreen is not properly stretched!